Fix "Crawled - Currently Not Indexed" From Thin Content

 4. Doesn’t answer the user’s adjacent questions

-A user searching “Astro deploy Vercel” probably also wants to know:
+A user searching “Astro deploy Vercel” almost certainly also wants:

 5. Heavy AI generation with no editorial fingerprints

-• Paragraph structure too “uniform” (3 sentences each, topic-sentence-first)
+• Paragraph structure too uniform (every paragraph 3 sentences, topic-sentence-first)

 • Vocabulary skewed formal, missing colloquial connectors